Welcome to the PPCA!

 Many climbing areas near Colorado Springs are periodically closed to protect nesting raptors and other threatened species.
 To preserve access to crags and protect delicate ecosystems, we ask that all climbers in the Pikes Peak Region respect these laws and stay out of closed areas.

-Did you know, white chalk is prohibited at G.O.G.?
+Did you know, white chalk and all chalk substitutes are prohibited at G.O.G?
 Do you know what routes are closed for nesting birds at certain times of the year?
 Read up on these and other special rules in G.O.G. here

 The sandstone at Garden of the Gods and Red Rock Open Space is fragile when wet!
 Climbing wet rock is dangerous, and can damage climbs because holds are much more likely to break.
 Please allow plenty of time for rock to dry, because even rock that appears dry can be wet under the surface.
 Click here to learn more.